DCotterill/halixia-hugo/content/ma/change-in-income-236.md

 layout: static
 ---

-Impartial guide to how to deal with a reduction in income
+Impartial guide to how to deal with a reduction in income.

 If, for one reason or another, you're experiencing a reduction in income Money Navigator can help you get back on track.